samma/video-shaper/README.md

 # Video Shaper

 A client-side video editor that runs entirely in your browser.
-Trim videos without uploading them to any server.
+Trim, crop, and compress videos without uploading them to any server.

 ## Features

 - **100% Client-Side Processing** - Videos never leave your computer
 - **No Server Costs** - All processing happens in your browser using ffmpeg.wasm
+- **Trim Videos** - Select specific time ranges with an intuitive timeline slider
+- **Crop Videos** - Adjust frame dimensions and aspect ratio with visual crop controls
+- **Compress Videos** - Reduce file size with adjustable quality settings
-- **Simple Interface** - Easy-to-use trim controls with video preview
+- **Simple Interface** - Easy-to-use controls with video preview
-- **Keyboard Shortcuts** - Space to play/pause, arrow keys to seek
+- **Privacy-First** - No uploads, no transfers, complete privacy

 ## Tech Stack